Pandava: Upbringing and rivalry with the Kauravas

 A few years later after the birth of the Pandavas, Pandu died after trying to have a union with Madri and the latter immolated herself out of remorse.
 Kunti brought the Pandavas back to Hastinapura, the capital of Kuru, and they were raised together with their cousins, the Kauravas, who were the hundred sons of Dhritrashtra.
-The Pandavas were guided and taught by Bheeshma, Vidura and Kripa.
+The Pandavas were guided and taught by Bhishma, Vidura, and Kripa.

 Duryodhana, the eldest of the Kauravas, refused to accept the Pandavas as his cousins.
 This usually led to much tension between the cousins.
 Insecure and jealous, Duryodhana harbored an intense hatred for the five brothers throughout his childhood and youth and following the advice of his maternal uncle Shakuni, often plotted to get rid of them to clear his path to the lordship of the Kuru Dynasty.